tsunrise/everybody-compose/README.md

 Log into AWS server:
 `ssh -i "~/.ssh/cs230_aws_key.pem" ubuntu@ec2-34-220-120-34.us-west-2.compute.amazonaws.com`

-Use tmux is recommended to avoid potential lost of progress due to disconnction.
+Using tmux is recommended to avoid potential lost of progress due to disconnction.
 Start a new tmux session:
 `tmux new`

 Activate virtual environment: